jotavare/42-resources/README.md

 #### GAMES
 ###### _Attention, depending on your 42 school rules you may or may not play games on school computers.
 Avoid getting -420 and community service._
-- [Reeborg's World](https://reeborg.ca/reeborg.html) - Website designed to help people learn programming. `Recommended`
+- [Reeborg's World](https://reeborg.ca/reeborg.html) - Website designed to help people learn to program. `Recommended`
 - [Sudoku](https://sudoku.com) - Fill a 9×9 grid with numbers so that each row, column and 3×3 section contain all of the digits between 1 and 9.
 - [2048](https://play2048.co) - Slide numbered tiles on a grid to combine them to create a tile with the number 2048.
-- [Keybr](https://www.keybr.com) - Take a typing test, practice typing lessons, learn to type faster.
+- [Keybr](https://www.keybr.com) - Take a typing test, practice typing lessons, and learn to type faster.
-- [The Scale of the Universe](https://htwins.net/scale2) - This game showns the sizes of different things in our universe in relation to other different things.
+- [The Scale of the Universe](https://htwins.net/scale2) - This game shows the sizes of different things in our universe in relation to other different things.
 - [The Is This Prime?](https://isthisprime.com/game)
 - [Quick, Draw!](https://quickdraw.withgoogle.com) - Can a neural network learn to recognize squiggles?
 - [Random Country Generator](https://random.country) - Ever wanted to learn about all the countries in the world?

 #### RUBIKS CUBE
 - [SpeedSolving](https://www.speedsolving.com/wiki/index.php/Main_Page) - Community focused on speed-solving puzzles, particularly the Rubik's cube and alike.
-- [Ruwix](https://ruwix.com) - Website to learn about the Rubik's Cube and other twisty puzzles.
+- [Ruwix](https://ruwix.com) - Website to learn about Rubik's Cube and other twisty puzzles.

 #### CHESS
 - [Chess](https://www.chess.com) - Chess online.
 - [Lichess](https://lichess.org) - Free and open-source chess server.
-Clean interface, no registration, no ads, no plugin required.
+Clean interface, no registration, no ads, and no plugin required.
 - [Chess24](https://chess24.com) - Chess news.
 - [Kasparovchess](https://kasparovchess.com) - Garry Kasparov masterclass, lessons from grandmasters, entertaining documentaries and interviews.
 - [ChessBase](https://en.chessbase.com) - Chess news and stand-alone database that has become the standard throughout the world.